Michasa/blockchain-developer-bootcamp-final-project/README.md

 #### Deployment

-The _truffle-config.js_ has been configured to deploy on the Ropesten network and requires 2 environment variables to work (see _.envsample_, remove the _sample_ bit of the file name to use ); `INFURA_API_KEY` which can be got [by signing up to INFURA](https://infura.io/) and `MNEMONIC` which is 24 word seed phrase to generate the wallets associated with the deployment.
+The _truffle-config.js_ has been configured to deploy on the Ropesten network and requires 2 environment variables to work, and these are provided by an .env file (see _.envsample_, remove the _sample_ bit of the file name to use with the project); `INFURA_API_KEY` which can be got [by signing up to INFURA](https://infura.io/) and `MNEMONIC` which is 24 word seed phrase to generate the wallets associated with the deployment.
+The first account in the wallet will be the owner of the deployed Accountability Contract Factory contract.
-Please see _deployed_address.txt_ for the address of smart contracts have already deployed
+Please see _deployed_address.txt_ for the address of smart contract that have been already deployed

 ---